 Titanic Quarter is an established, already successful example of regeneration within Northern Ireland.

-It’s the home of a variety of key organisations, such as Catalyst, Belfast Metropolitan College, Titanic Hotel, Titanic Belfast visitor attraction, Amazon and Citi.
+It’s the home of a variety of key organisations such as Catalyst, Belfast Metropolitan College, Titanic Hotel, Titanic Belfast, Amazon and Citi.

-Northern Ireland holds the top position as an international investment location for US cyber security firms and it’s known for its business-friendly attitude.
+Northern Ireland holds the top position as an international investment location for US cyber security firms and is known for its business-friendly attitude.

 It’s also the world’s top region for financial services technology.